Skip to content

 Red / hotHigh traffic — potential congestion points

 Hot spots in main aisles are expected and normal for popular zones of the floor.
-A bright red corridor that is also narrow is a genuine congestion risk; consider widening it or relocating stands that force visitors to funnel through it.
+A bright red corridor that is also narrow is a genuine congestion risk; consider widening it, downgrading a nearby marker's weight, or relocating stands that force visitors to funnel through it.
+The companion Aisle Width Validation tool will tell you whether the corridor itself is below your minimum width.

-Hot spots near entry doors are also normal — all visitor paths start there.
-If a single door is much hotter than others, consider adding more entry points or distributing stands more evenly across the floor.
+Hot spots near entrances are also normal — all visitor paths from that marker start there.
+If a single entrance is much hotter than others, consider lowering its weight (if it really is a side door), adding more entrances, or distributing stands more evenly across the floor.

-Stand-to-stand paths contribute to the heatmap in addition to door-to-stand paths.
-An aisle that sits between two clusters of popular stands will show elevated traffic even if it is not near a door.
+Stand-to-stand paths contribute to the heatmap in addition to marker-to-stand paths.
+An aisle that sits between two clusters of popular stands will show elevated traffic even if it is not near a marker.

 Performance Notes